 “He’s picky and I just can’t watch a neurosurgeon go to waste!”

 “Why can’t he find his own dates?!”
 I ask.

 “He has no time — he is a neu-ro-sur-geon!”

 A few days later, we both decide to join an online dating site.
-We think maybe we’ll discover guys we find appealing by simply specifying our preferences.
+We think maybe we’ll discover guys we find appealing by specifying our preferences.
 She has a height requirement and enters straight into her profile that guys under a certain height should not contact her.
-I suggest it might be better to leave that out, even though I know it’s no different than guys who have unspoken boob requirements.
-But at least, they know better than to announce, “such and such cup-sizes need not apply.”
+I suggest it might be more tactful to leave that out, even though it’s no different than guys who have boob requirements.
+But at least, they know better than to announce, “Such and such cup sizes need not apply.”
 In some ways, I admire her gall and get pretty specific in my own profile.
-You can be sure if I’m subjecting myself to online dating, I have a shopping list of sought attributes.
+You can be sure if I’m subjecting myself to online dating, I’m seeking a shopping list of attributes.

 Why do some of us find resorting to online dating humiliating?
 Maybe we think it’s admitting defeat and view our profiles as public advertisement for having failed to will someone suitable to materialize on our path.
 After all, not having produced someone at will might be mistaken for not having attracted them.
-That would explain the variety of disclaimers online-daters include at the top of their profiles: They signed up for “shits and giggles.”
+That would explain the variety of disclaimers online daters include in their profiles: They signed up for “shits and giggles.”
 It was a dare.
 Their friend signed them up.
 A home invader in the middle of the night broke in with an ax and forced them.

 It crossed my mind too, the nonchalant approach and posting only the corner of my face so that I’d be unrecognizable to anyone who might know me.
 But if I was going to sign up, there was no point in half-assing it.
 I have a simple policy: Either don’t do the thing you’re ashamed of, or don’t be ashamed of it.
 I chose not to be ashamed of online dating.